isomerpages/moe-juyingsec/_information/Direct School Admission.md

 </tbody>
 </table>
 <p style="text-align: center;"><strong>APPLICATION PROCEDURE:</strong></p>
-<p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.<br>The application is free-of-charge and will be opened from <strong>5 May 2022, 11am to 1 June 2022, 3pm</strong></p>
+<p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.<br>The application is free-of-charge and will be opened from <strong>4 May 2023, 11am to 31 May 2023, 3pm</strong></p>
 <p style="text-align: center;">For more details, please refer to MOE website<br><a href="https://www.moe.gov.sg/secondary/dsa">https://www.moe.gov.sg/secondary/dsa</a><br>OR<br>the following useful MOE weblinks</p>
 <table>
 <tbody>